‘Spot the Royals’ at Wimbledon Gentlemen’s Final

 Murray, the first British male to play in the Wimbledon final since 1936, took out the first set of the match before losing the next three to allow Federer his seventh Wimbledon title.
 The Duke of Kent presented both men with their runner’s up and winner’s trophies, with Murray breaking down in tears as he spoke to an interviewer.Filed under British Royals

-Tagged Celebrities, Crown Princess Mary, Fashion, In-Laws, Lady Frederick Windsor, Lady Helen Taylor, Lord Frederick Windsor, Prime Minister Cameron, Princess Alexandra Lady Ogilvy, Princess Michael, Sport, The Duchess of Cambridge, The Duchess of Gloucester, The Duke of Kent, Timothy Taylor, Wimbledon.
+Tagged Celebrities, Crown Princess Mary of Denmark, Fashion, In-Laws, Lady Frederick Windsor, Lady Helen Taylor, Lord Frederick Windsor, Prime Minister Cameron of the United Kingdom, Princess Alexandra Lady Ogilvy, Princess Michael of Kent, Sport, The Duchess of Cambridge, The Duchess of Gloucester, The Duke of Kent, Timothy Taylor, Wimbledon.